HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: System: HeedVision

 \subsection{Attention Capture}

-Given true gaze information, we can use the direction of the user's gaze to capture attention.
+Given gaze information, we capture attention by casting a ray from the user's view position in their gaze direction, determining the nearest voxel intersection, creating a spherical \textit{region of influence} around it, and incrementing attention values for all voxels within that region with the center receiving the highest increment.
 Using headsets without eye-tracking capabilities (such as the Meta Quest 3), we use head orientation as a proxy for user attention.
-Regardless, we use the following approach:

-\begin{enumerate} \item For each gaze update, we cast a ray from the user's view position in the direction of the user's gaze. \item We determine the nearest voxel intersection with this ray. \item At the intersection, we create a spherical \textit{region of influence}. \item All voxels within this region receive incremental attention values, with the center receiving the highest increment. \end{enumerate}

-For a \textit{data-agnostic} approach, the algorithm would accumulate attention in \textit{every} voxel that the gaze ray passes through.
+For a \textit{data-agnostic} approach, the algorithm would instead accumulate attention in every voxel the gaze ray passes through.

+Head orientation introduces imprecision, as users often attend to peripheral regions.
+Combined with our single-voxel region of influence (Section~\ref{sec:tech-impl}), this creates approximate attention maps.
+However, this suffices for collaborative coordination where conveying \textit{general areas} of partner attention matters more than exact fixation points; this aligns with the strong head-gaze correlation documented in VR viewing studies~\cite{Sitzmann2018, David2018}.